markperdue/vsphere-setup/README.md

 # Setup before vCenter
 A DNS record for vCenter should be setup before running the installer.
-There are a number of ways to do this and it's up to the reader on how best to accomplish this.
-I run dnsmasq in a container with a very basic config file and it has been running great.
+There are a number of ways to do this and it's up to the reader on how best to accomplish this but I'll probably write this up in another guide.
+Currently, I run dnsmasq in a container with a very basic config file and it has been running great.

 A previous method I used that I'll include here is for anyone using an edgerouter and wishing to use static host mapping

 ### EdgeOS A record creation
 1. SSH to router
-2. Run the following commands:
+1. Run the following commands:
     ```
     configure
     set system static-host-mapping host-name <hostname of vSphere> inet <static ip of vSphere>